 The seafaring societies of Austronesian peoples in the Indo-Pacific--the Moken, Sama Bajau, etc--have exhibited genetic adaptations conducive to their pelagic livelihood.

-One afternoon in New Orleans, while tossing the frisbee in the empty lot on Brainard during a torrential downpour, Keith says only half wry that we're drowning in the jungle.
+One afternoon in New Orleans, while tossing the frisbee in the empty lot on Brainard Street during a torrential downpour, Keith says only half wry that we're drowning in the jungle.

 I believe metamorphosis is a matter of entelechy; it's a wayward hustle that's my fodder here.
 But I still look to the night sky and say a prayer to Polaris.
 One fine morning--

 So I beat on.
 It's a practical matter when you get down to it.
 Bound or blogged, from inside the amber, to write and to live, to walk that line...

 I was climbing the apple tree while my father tended to his garden.
 I was four, five maybe.
 I remember hearing the train, the birds, and then another sound, a steady and resounding roar in the distance.
 We lived less than a mile from the highway, and I was old enough to put that one together.
 Why ask the question if you already know the answer?
 So I asked my father what the sound was.
 He tossed some clod to the side and looked up at me with a twinkle in his eye.
 That's Yosemite Falls, he said with a wink, and then he put his head down and got back to work.
 And I climbed higher into the tree, listening to the waterfall, thinking.
 Even then, I'd understood the twinkle in his eye, the wink, his work.
 And he'd understood me, that I knew the answer but wanted the story, because the story is interested in more.